coastalwhite/WasmSVGGraphics/README.md

 -   Automatically detect if two shapes are the same, so only a single SVG _\<def\>_ will get added to the DOM
 -   Declare named items/containers for later adjustments, such as hiding, reshowing and repositioning

-# Changelog

-## 1.0.3

--   Small bug fixes

-## 1.0.2

--   Added support for _svg_definitions 0.3.0_, which introduces a feature to parse files and pure strings into svg elements.
--   Added `new_from_svg`, which lets you create a svg from SVGElem.

-## 1.0.1

--   Added support for _svg_definitions 0.2.0_, which introduces more svg elements and attributes.

 # Note

 Version 1.0.1 is tested to be stable, and can be used in development.